lilab-bcb/cumulus/docs/cellranger.rst

 	Moreover, in the workflow page, click the ``Export to Workspace...`` button, and select the workspace to which you want to export *cellranger_atac_create_reference* workflow in the drop-down menu.

-2. Upload requred data to Google Bucket
+2. Upload required data to Google Bucket
 =======================================

 	Required data include config JSON file, genome FASTA file, gene annotation file (GTF or GFF3 format) and motif input file (JASPAR format).